Image Processing Projects

 2. Live Air Games

 This project will make use of OpenCV and Python Pygame module.
 The Pygame module is a 2-D game development engine in Python that offers various tools for I/O and other functionalities.
 The player’s instructions can be captured via the webcam in the designated regions of the screens.
+Live Air games are one of the best image processing projects.

 Instructions include moving left, right, jumping, or grasping something.
 The live camera feed needs to be broken down into frames and then matching them with the instruction database for moving the player.
 You can implement this either on an existing game like Hill climb racing or create a new one for this!